 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-Class A Shares Class I Shares

-Shareholder Fees (fees paid directly from your investment)

-Maximum sales charge (load) imposed on purchases (as a percentage of offering price) 5.75% None

-Maximum deferred sales charge (load) (as a percentage of the lesser of the value redeemed or the amount N. 1 None

-invested) None 1

-Redemption fee (as a percentage of amount redeemed) None None

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management fees 0.90% 0.90%

-Distribution and service (Rule 12b-1) fees 0.25% None

-Other expenses 0.46% 0.46%

-Shareholder servicing fee 0.07% 0.07%

-All other expenses 2 0.39% 0.39%

-Total annual fund operating expenses 1.61% 1.36%

-Fees waived and/or expenses

-reimbursed -0.37% -0.37%

-Total annual fund operating expenses after waiving fees and/or

-reimbursing expenses 3 1.24% 0.99%
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in Class A shares of the Fund.
+More information about these and other discounts is available from your financial intermediary and in the section titled "Class A Shares" and in "APPENDIX A - Waivers and Discounts Available from Certain Intermediaries" of the Prospectus.

+Class A Class I Shares Shares Shareholder Fees (fees paid directly from your investment) Maximum sales charge (load) imposed on purchases (as a percentage of offering price) 5.75% None Maximum deferred sales charge (load) (as a percentage of the lesser of the value redeemed or the amount invested) None 1 None Redemption fee (as a percentage of amount redeemed) None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your inve stment) Management fees 0.90% 0.90% Distribution and service (Rule 12b-1) fees 0.25% None Other expenses 0.39% 0.43% Shareholder servicing fee 0.13% 0.11% All other expenses 2 0.26% 0.32% Total annual fund operating expenses 1.54% 1.33% Fees waived and/or expenses reimbursed -0.30% -0.34% Total annual fund operating expenses after waiving fees and/or reimbursing expenses 3 1.24% 0.99%